kubedb/cli/docs/guides/elasticsearch/snapshot/scheduled_backup.md

             cpu: "500m"
 ```

-**Provide Annotation for Backup Job:**
+**Provide Annotations for Backup Jobs:**

-If you need to add some annotations to backup job, you can specify this in `spec.backupSchedule.podTemplate.controller.annotations`.
-You can also specify annotation for the pod created by backup job through `spec.backupSchedule.podTemplate.annotations` field.
+If you need to add some annotations to backup jobs, you can specify those in `spec.backupSchedule.podTemplate.controller.annotations`.
+You can also specify annotations for the pod created by backup jobs in `spec.backupSchedule.podTemplate.annotations` field.

 ```yaml
 apiVersion: kubedb.com/v1alpha1